Skip to main content

 AD is a nervous system response to noxious stimuli in people with a spinal cord injury.

 Autonomic dysreflexia, also known as hyperreflexia, means an over-activity of the autonomic nervous system causing an abrupt onset of excessively high blood pressure.
-People at risk for this problem generally have injury levels above T-5.
+People at risk for this problem typically have injury levels at or above T6.

 Autonomic dysreflexia (AD) can develop suddenly and is potentially life threatening and is considered a medical emergency.
 If not treated promptly and correctly, it may lead to seizures, stroke, and even death.